-1. To make sure we have your organizational affiliation correct for our records, what is the/your A. Name of organization: B. Title: D. How long have you been in that position? years OR months C. How would you describe your responsibilities at your organization?
-(FOR OWN OVERALL JOB): 2.
-In what month and year did you first become involved with the DOL grant?month 3a.
-How did you get involved in the DOL grant?
+D. How long have you been in that position? years OR months C. How would you describe your responsibilities at your organization?
+(FOR OWN OVERALL JOB): In what month and year did you first become involved with the DOL grant?yearmonth How did you get involved in the DOL grant?

+3b.
+When you first got involved with the DOL grant, what were your initial expectations for the project?

-How would you des scribe your involvement in the grant?
-(PROBE: What is your overall role or relationship v
+4. How would you describe your involvement in the grant?
+(PROBE: What is your overall role or relationship with the project?)

-the project?) r i ga a companya a co

-On average, about h how many hours per week have you spent on grant-related activities during the last three

-entire time you've been involved with the DOL grant, would you say that your time last three months has been
+- 5a.
+On average, about how many hours per week have you spent on grant-related activities during the last three months? - 5b.
+Thinking about the entire time you've been involved with the DOL grant, would you say that your time commitment in the last three months has been...

-Higher than normal,
+Higher than normal, .
+1

-About average, or (SKIP TO 6)
+About average, or (SKIP TO 6) .2

-Lower than normal?
+Lower than normal? .3

-Refused (SKIP TO 6)
+Refused (SKIP TO 6) .7

-Don't know (SKIP TO 6)
+Don't know (SKIP TO 6) .
+8

-Please describe how w your time commitment has changed during your time working on grant activities.
+5c.
+Please describe how your time commitment has changed during your time working on grant activities.

-How would you des scribe the overall goals of the DOL grant project?
-(What is the grant supposed to accompli
+6. How would you describe the overall goals of the DOL grant project?
+(What is the grant supposed to accomplish?)

 7. As of now, would you say that the grant you just described) has accomplished these goals?
-Would you say (IF NEEDED: The goals) als
+Would you say (IF NEEDED: The goal S

 Mostly, (SKIP TO 9) 1

 Somewhat, or (SKIP TO 9) 2

 The goals have not been accomplished?
 3

 Refused (SKIP TO 9) 7

 Don't know (SKIP TO 9) 8

 8a.
 [IF NO] Can you say a little about why you feel the grant has not accomplished these goals?

 8b.
-Do you think the grant is on the right tra ack to accomplishing these goals?
+Do you think the grant is on the right track to accomplishing these goals?
 Why?/Why not?)

-9. From your vantage point, what would yo ou say are the main overall accomplishments of the grant so far? -
+9. From your vantage point, what would you say are the main overall accomplishments of the grant so far?

 10a.
-From your perspective, has the grant hel encourages productivity or growth in M ped to change anything about how the overall MNSCU system supports innesota's energy industry? s or
+From your perspective, has the grant helped to change anything about how the overall MNSCU system supports or encourages productivity or growth in Minnesota's energy industry?

 Yes 1

 No (SKIP TO 11) 2

 Refused (SKIP TO 11) 7

 Don't know (SKIP TO 11) 8